Here’s what you’ll get with coaching

-Book yourself in for your free 30-minute exploratory call.
+Book yourself in for your free 30-minute fit call.
 The fit call gives you a taste of what coaching is like with me while making sure we’re a good fit.
 You can ask all the questions you have about coaching and how I can help you.
+I’ll give you tips right away for tackling your biggest challenges.

-If we both think coaching makes sense after the fit call, we’ll schedule your first sessions and dive in.
+If we both think coaching makes sense after the fit call, we’ll schedule your first four sessions and dive in.
+Clients commonly continue for 8 to 12 sessions.

-$500 USD per four 50-minute sessions - generous sliding scale available
+$600 USD per four 50-minute sessions -generous discounts available

 Making plans and clarifying goals